 Comprehensive examinations are administered at two stages of the graduate degree programs.
 It is the student's responsibility to petition the college for eligibility to sit for these exams.
 Petitions are available in the student lounge, online or from the administration.
 They must be submitted by the end of the seventh week of the term in which the student expects to take the exam.
+All comprehensive exams are scheduled week 15 of the semester.

 Students should take no more than two years to complete the courses required for each successive exam.
 Students who need more time must meet with the academic dean or academic advisor.
 The first and the second comprehensive exams are prerequisites to their respective clinical levels, as well as certain advanced courses.
 The college offers a third comprehensive exam as an optional licensing board preparation exam designed to improve student success on the NCCAOM and/or CALE or other state exams.
 Students are not required to sit for the third comprehensive exam and do not have to pass the exam to graduate.